Blessed are the meek, for they will inherit the earth (Matthew 5:4).

 Willingness implies a surrendering of one’s self-separateness, an entering-into, an immersion in the deepest processes of life itself… More simply, willingness is saying yes to the mystery of being alive in each moment.
 Willfulness is saying no, or perhaps more commonly, “Yes, but…”…Sooner or later a choice will have to be made: to continue on a willful…path in which one tries to secure autonomy and self-determination, or to embark on a spiritual path in which one seeks ever-greater willingness to become a part of the fundamental processes of life in self-surrender.

 Amid resentment, return as often as necessary to the mystery of God’s love and the gift of life itself.
-Don’t repress, just return.
+So don’t repress, just return.
 Resentment will run its course.
 Your inheritance of every blessing will outlast it.